The Collect, Store, Validate Pattern

 directory is where the results of processing steps live.
 Copy-on-write is implemented in this area.

 For more details on the asset locations please read Where Do I Find Results? and File Management, and Named Files and Paths.
 In addition, The Reference Datatypes gives more information about the runtime, configuration, and user-defined metadata collected in results.
-To learn about how CsvPath Library implements Rewind and Replay read Replay Using References.
+To learn about how CsvPath Framework implements Rewind and Replay read Replay Using References.
 And Schemas Or Rules talks about how CsvPath Language can be used for both structural and rules-based validation, allowing for stronger, more fine-grained, and more logically separated validations.